dwmetz/CyberPipe/README.md

 </div>

-A PowerShell script to collect memory and (triage) disk forensics for incident response investigations.
+A set of PowerShell scripts to collect memory and (triage) disk forensics for incident response investigations.

-The script leverages a network share, from which it will access and copy the required executables and subsequently upload the acquired evidence to the same share post-collection.
+The default script leverages a network share, from which it will access and copy the required executables and subsequently upload the acquired evidence to the same share post-collection.

 Permission requirements for said directory will be dependent on the nuances of the environment and what credentials are used for the script execution (interactive vs. automation)